merlin-mallory/merlin-mallory/README.md

 - 🌱 I’m currently learning **Python and JavaScript**

-- 👨‍💻 All of my projects are available at [https://github.com/merlin-mallory?tab=repositories](https://github.com/merlin-mallory?tab=repositories)
+- 👨‍💻 All of my projects are available [here](https://github.com/merlin-mallory?tab=repositories)

 - 💬 Reach me on Discord **merlin#4423**